naveengoyal1503/autoplugin-ai/plugins/WP_Revenue_Booster/README.md

 # WP Revenue Booster

-Maximize your WordPress site's revenue by intelligently rotating and optimizing monetization methods such as ads, affiliate links, and premium content based on user engagement.
+Automatically optimizes and rotates monetization strategies (ads, affiliate links, coupons, memberships) based on visitor behavior and content type to maximize revenue.

 ## Features
-- Rotates monetization methods (ads, affiliate links, premium content) to maximize revenue
+- Rotates monetization strategies for optimal revenue
 - Easy-to-use admin settings
-- Customizable ad code, affiliate links, and premium content messages
+- Supports ads, affiliate links, coupons, and memberships
 - Lightweight and non-intrusive

 ## Installation
-1. Download the plugin file.
-2. Upload it to your WordPress site via Plugins > Add New > Upload Plugin.
+1. Upload the plugin file to your WordPress plugins directory.
-3. Activate the plugin.
+2. Activate the plugin through the 'Plugins' menu in WordPress.
-4. Go to Settings > Revenue Booster to configure your monetization methods.
+3. Go to Settings > Revenue Booster to configure your monetization options.

 ## Setup
-- Enable the monetization methods you want to use (ads, affiliate links, premium content).
+- Enable the monetization strategies you want to use (ads, affiliate links, coupons, memberships).
-- Enter your ad code, affiliate link, and premium content message.
 - Save your settings.

 ## Usage
-Once activated, the plugin will automatically rotate and display your chosen monetization methods on your site.
-You can customize the content and settings at any time from the admin panel.
+The plugin will automatically inject the selected monetization strategy into your site's header.
+You can monitor and adjust settings at any time in the admin panel.

 ## Support
-For support or feature requests, please visit our website or contact us directly.
+For support, please contact the plugin author.